How to Assemble Your Stretcher Frame

 4. The remaining braces are then put in place (joints 4 to 9).

 5. Intersecting braces are machined with “dado” joints to provide a square & flush fit when nested together.

 6. After all braces are inserted in the frame, install the third and fourth bars.

 7. The third bar is assembled (joint 10, 11, 12) followed by the fourth bar (joints 13, 14, 15 and 16).

 Using the mallet, tap all the joints so that they fit tightly together and are perfectly alligned at the corners.

-The dado joints where the braces intersect can now be fastened together with the screws provided or glued together.
+The dado joints where the braces intersect can now be fastened together with the screws provided.

 The frame is now ready for stretching the canvas.

 A note about keys….